 As the name suggests it classifies the output into classes or categories.
 For example, if the vehicle is a car or bus, the color is red or yellow, the animal is a dog or cat.
 In classification regression models, the output values are discrete values as logistic regression.
 Whenever there are two classes, the classification is known as binary classification whereas whenever there are more than two classes, the classification is known as multi-class classification.

-Classification is a predictive model that basically finds out the probability of something to happen or not, therefore the accuracy of this model can be predicted by the ( number of accurate prediction / total number of predictions) x 100.
+Classification is a predictive model that basically finds out the probability of something to happen or not, therefore the accuracy of this model can be predicted by the ( number of accurate predictions / total number of predictions) x 100.
 Some of the most used classification algorithms are pinned below: